Utku-U/Sustainable_product_analyze/README.md

 ## **Business Problem:**

-This involves using machine learning and deep learning models (both broad and deep learning) to predict whether a product is commercially viable (optimum) under all environmental and economic constraints.
+- This involves using machine learning and deep learning models (both broad and deep learning) to predict whether a product is commercially viable (optimum) under all environmental and economic constraints.
+- What are the three most important factors that ensure Is_Optimum=Yes?

+##